 The multiplayer medieval warfare game Chivalry 2 is cross-platform, but that doesn’t mean it’s easy to do right now.
-A common question right now is how to crossplay with friends since there isn’t a way to invite across platforms.
-Unfortunately, this leads to a dilemma where your only chance of playing with someone on a different console or platform is luck.
+A common question right now is how to crossplay with friends since there still isn’t a way to invite across platforms.

 How to Crossplay With Friends in Chivalry 2